oasysgames/oasys-docs/docs/hub-validator/1-operate-validator/setup-verifier.md

 ## Quick Start

 Download the binary from the [releases page](https://github.com/oasysgames/verse-verifier/releases).

-> The Verifier creates a keccak256 hash of [ethereum signed messages](https://eips.ethereum.org/EIPS/eip-712) with the same private key as the Hub-Layer validator, so it is recommended to run it on the same node as the Hub-Layer validator.
+The Verifier creates a keccak256 hash of [ethereum signed messages](https://eips.ethereum.org/EIPS/eip-712) with the same private key as the Hub-Layer validator, so it is recommended to run it on the same node as the Hub-Layer validator.

 Create a data directory.
 ```shell
 mkdir /home/geth/.oasvlfy
 chown geth:geth /home/geth/.oasvlfy
 ```

-> **Please check you have password.txt & validator operator's private key on disk.**
+Ensure you have **password.txt and the validator operator's private key stored on your disk**.
+It's necessary to **listen on port 4101(UDP/TCP)** to send and receive transactions.
+Please open both TCP and UDP.
-> **You need to listen 4101 port so it can send, receive transaction.**

 Create a configuration file.
 [Click here for a sample.](https://github.com/oasysgames/verse-verifier/blob/main/readme/config.yml)

-> Open the TCP port that P2P listens on the firewall.

 ```shell
 curl -O /home/geth/.oasvlfy/config.yml \